Easter Egg Arrangement

 Prep Your Eggs!

-When we created these wood decorative eggs and added them to the shop, I just knew I had to use them for an Easter arrangement!
+When we created these wood decorative eggs and added them to the shop last year (full disclosure - these are no longer available for purchase but you can find regular wooden egg cutouts on Amazon), I just knew I had to use them for an Easter arrangement!
 There were so many options to paint them but I decided to do a whitewash* (using watered down white paint and a foam brush to apply).

 *Spoiler alert - I did end up dry foam brushing on a light gold paint to make them pop!
 The whitewash would work really well if you are using darker greenery and/or darker/brighter flowers though.